Putin hosts Abbas in Moscow, days after Netanyahu visit

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-MOSCOW: Palestinian president Mahmud Abbas was in Moscow on Saturday to meet Vladimir Putin, just days after the Russian leader hosted Israeli Prime Minister Benjamin Netanyahu.
+MOSCOW: Palestinian president Mahmoud Abbas was in Moscow on Saturday to meet Vladimir Putin, just days after the Russian leader hosted Israeli Prime Minister Benjamin Netanyahu.

 "I know that the situation in the region is difficult and we are grateful that you have used the World Cup as a reason to come to Moscow," Putin said, adding that he was glad of the opportunity to discuss the problems facing the Palestinians.

-Abbas told the Russian leader of his concerns over US President Donald Trump´s decision to move the country´s embassy to Jerusalem, as well as Israeli settlement activity.
+Abbas told the Russian leader of his concerns over US President Donald Trump’s decision to move the country’s embassy to Occupied al-Quds, as well as Israeli settlement activity.

-“We are resisting attempts by the Americans to impose their decisions on the most sensitive problems of Palestine,” Russian news agencies quoted him as saying in translated remarks.

-Netanyahu was in Moscow on Wednesday where the situation in Syria and Palestinian relations were on the agenda of his meeting with Putin.

-Israel´s military renewed airstrikes targeting Hamas in the Gaza Strip on Saturday afternoon a day after fierce clashes along the border in which two Palestinians were killed, one of them a teenager.
-More than 220 others were injured according to the health ministry in the Hamas-run Strip.

-MOSCOW: Palestinian president Mahmud Abbas was in Moscow on Saturday to meet Vladimir Putin, just days after the Russian leader hosted Israeli Prime Minister Benjamin Netanyahu.
+MOSCOW: Palestinian president Mahmoud Abbas was in Moscow on Saturday to meet Vladimir Putin, just days after the Russian leader hosted Israeli Prime Minister Benjamin Netanyahu.

 "I know that the situation in the region is difficult and we are grateful that you have used the World Cup as a reason to come to Moscow," Putin said, adding that he was glad of the opportunity to discuss the problems facing the Palestinians.

-Abbas told the Russian leader of his concerns over US President Donald Trump´s decision to move the country´s embassy to Jerusalem, as well as Israeli settlement activity.
+Abbas told the Russian leader of his concerns over US President Donald Trump’s decision to move the country’s embassy to Occupied al-Quds, as well as Israeli settlement activity.

-“We are resisting attempts by the Americans to impose their decisions on the most sensitive problems of Palestine,” Russian news agencies quoted him as saying in translated remarks.

-Netanyahu was in Moscow on Wednesday where the situation in Syria and Palestinian relations were on the agenda of his meeting with Putin.

 Comments